Terms and Conditions of Service

 B. RIGHT-OF-ACCESS

-The Cooperative shall have the right during regular working hours and in emergencies to enter the premises of the member for the purpose of vegetation management, installing, inspecting, reading, removing, testing, replacing, disconnecting, reconnecting or otherwise disposing of its apparatus and property, and the right of entire removal of the Cooperative’s property in the event of the termination of the membership for any cause.
-The Cooperative’s agent will, upon request, show his credentials and state the reason for requiring access.
+The Cooperative shall have the right during regular working hours and in emergencies to enter the premises of the member for the purpose of vegetation management, installing, inspecting, reading, removing, testing, replacing, upgrading, disconnecting, reconnecting or otherwise disposing of its apparatus and property, and the right of entire removal of the Cooperative’s property in the event of the termination of the membership for any cause.
+The Cooperative’s agent will, upon request, show their credentials and state the reason for requiring access.

 C. LIGHTING SERVICE